ljsummers/adventure-pp1/readme.md

 **Solved Bugs**

-- overlapping of footer with bar address on index page on mobile devices
+- overlapping of social media footer with bar address on index page on mobile devices.

 ## Acknowledgements